 If your employer fails to carry workers’ compensation insurance, they can be fined, charged with a misdemeanor or felony, and imprisoned.
 None of these things are especially useful for employees who need compensation to cover expenses caused by a workplace injury, though.
 This is where an experienced and dedicated personal injury lawyer can help.

 If your employer failed to carry proper insurance and you are left holding the bag for medical expenses and lost wages, you may be entitled to seek compensation through legal action.
 Failure to carry workers’ compensation is a form of negligence.
 Even if you played a role in your accident, you may be able to recoup damages for related expenses – and in cases where your accident is the result of further oversight or negligence on the part of your employer, you may be able to seek compensation for additional damages including pain and suffering.
-This is something that can be discussed in greater detail during your free case review at our Fairview Heights or St. Louis office.
+This is something that can be discussed in greater detail during your free case review at our Illinois or St. Louis office.

 Our workers’ compensation lawyers are also familiar with personal injury law in both Illinois and Missouri.
 We are here to review all aspects of your case, provide you with honest and frank information about your rights and options, and to guide you towards the most suitable outcome for your needs.